 Look Real with NewGrass

 Seems like artificial grass has come a long way since the 1980s.
 What started out as a product barely graded above indoor-outdoor carpet is now indistinguishable from real grass.
 Take another look at the picture above.
 It is pretty convincing.
 You can hardly tell the difference.

 However, unlike real grass, the yard on the right will never need mowing or maintenance to maintain its lush, green appearance.
 Even better, no watering which means the best of both worlds.
 Plus, since artificial grass looks real, your neighbors will be none the wiser.
 Unless, you tell them of course.
 And we hope you do!

 We would love to add another customer to the NewGrass family.
 We have some of the most realistic looking products on the market.
 Even better, they use the latest cutting edge technology to create a product that is durable, fade resistant and holds an even temperature on even the hottest of days!

 Contact us and see which type of artificial grass is right for your installation.
 We can help you choose the right product based on the look you want and the amount of traffic you expect your lawn to receive.
-And keep in mind, since we are owned by Artificial Grass Pros, we can solve the installation part of your artificial grass lawn equation.
+And keep in mind, since we are a sister company to Artificial Grass Pros, we can solve the installation part of your artificial grass lawn equation.
 One stop shopping with some of the best products on the market.